BouchentoufOthman/airbnb-price-prediction/README.md

 ## Project Description
 This project predicts Airbnb listing prices using various machine learning models.
 It explores the impact of listing features on pricing and evaluates different regression models for best performance.
-This project was done part of our Machine Learning course Done by:
+This project was done part of our Machine Learning course.
+Done by:
 Othman Bouchentouf
 Raphaël CEBE